Leron Lee

-Leron Lee (born March 4, 1948) is an American former professional left fielder.
+Leron Lee (born March 4, 1948) is an American former professional baseball left fielder.
 He played eight seasons with the St. Louis Cardinals, Los Angeles Dodgers, Cleveland Indians and San Diego Padres of Major League Baseball (MLB).
 He then played eleven seasons in Japan's Nippon Professional Baseball for the Lotte Orions, where he was a four-time All-Star and a four-time Best Nine Award-winner.
 His nephew Derrek Lee also played in the MLB.

 Early life and United States baseball career

 Lee, the oldest of six children, graduated from Grant High School in Sacramento with 36 football scholarship offers from major four-year universities.
 Instead, he began his professional career at 18 as the number one draft pick of the St. Louis Cardinals in September 1969 after an excellent season at Tulsa where he batted .303.
 His first major league hit was off Jerry Robertson of the Montreal Expos.
 In 1970 he had ten multi-hit games, including two games with three hits, a tie breaking home run against the Dodgers and his first major league home run off future Hall of Famer Ferguson Jenkins.

-In June 1971, after three seasons with the Cardinals, Leron was traded to the San Diego Padres where he had nineteen multi-hit games, including one memorable game against Cincinnati where he had three hits, including two doubles.
-A home run off Cito Gaston led to a 1972 2-1 win against Pittsburgh, the same year Leron batted .300 with an amazing thirty four multi- hit games, including six three-hit games.
+On June 11, 1971, after three seasons with the Cardinals, Leron was traded to the San Diego Padres where he had nineteen multi-hit games, including one memorable game against Cincinnati where he had three hits, including two doubles.
+On July 25, 1971, a home run off Bob Johnson led to a 2-1 win against Pittsburgh in the first game of a double-header.
+For the season, Leron batted .273.
+The following year, 1972, Leron batted .300 with an amazing thirty four multi- hit games, including six three-hit games.

 On July 4, 1972, Lee broke up a no-hit bid by Tom Seaver of the New York Mets.
 Lee singled with one out in the ninth inning.

 Once again, after three seasons with the Padres, Leron was purchased by the Cleveland Indians where he had thirteen multi-hit games.
 In a game against the Royals he hit a home run then a grand slam to drive in all five runs for a 5-2 victory.

 After signing with the Dodgers as a free agent, he remained for two seasons before ending his major league career to pursue a baseball career in Japan.